 TECHNICAL NOTE OFF-JUNE YEAR ADJUSTED ESTIMATES

-1 The data collected in the Economic Activity Survey (EAS) generally represent the 12 month period ended 30 June.
-However, where businesses are unable to provide data on this basis, an alternate, or Off-June year accounting period is used.
+1 The data collected in the Economic Activity Survey (EAS) generally represent the 12 month period ended 30 June of the relevant year.
+However, where businesses were unable to provide data on this basis, an alternate, or Off-June year accounting period was used.
 As a result, in some instances estimates may reflect trading conditions occurring outside of the published reference year.
 The 'Off-June Year adjusted estimates by ANZSIC subdivision' data cube provides a view of the EAS data adjusted to a June year end for all businesses.

-2 The methodology uses data collected through the Quarterly Business Indicators Survey (QBIS) to model the impact of Off-June year reporting on selected ANZSIC industry subdivisions.
-Using QBIS data, 'Off-June year' factors are generated that, when applied to EAS data, result in a set of estimates adjusted for Off-June year reporting.
-These estimates are presented by ANZSIC division and subdivision.
-The data items are wages and salaries, total income, total expenses and industry value added (IVA), presented for the reference years 2011-12 to 2013-14.
-This information was previously published as an experimental series in Information Paper: Experimental Estimates for Australian Industry Adjusted for Off-June Year Reporting (cat. no. 8169.0).
+2 The methodology used data collected through the Quarterly Business Indicators Survey (QBIS) to model the impact of Off-June year reporting on selected ANZSIC industry subdivisions.
+Using QBIS data, 'Off-June year' factors were generated that, when applied to EAS data, resulted in a set of estimates adjusted for Off-June year reporting.
+These estimates have been presented by ANZSIC division and subdivision.
+The data items were wages and salaries, total income, total expenses and industry value added (IVA), presented for the reference years 2014-15 to 2016-17.
+This information was previously published as an experimental series in Information Paper: Experimental Estimates for Australian Industry Adjusted for Off-June Year Reporting (cat. no. 8169.0)

 THE OFF-JUNE YEAR REPORTING PROBLEM

-3 The 2013-14 EAS had a reference period ending 30 June 2014; that is, the aim of the EAS was to measure economic activity over the 12 months from 1 July 2013 to 30 June 2014.
-Analysis of data from EAS shows that the majority of businesses report for this reference period, but for some industries a substantial proportion report for some other reference period.
-Off-June year reporting is more prevalent in industries with a high degree of foreign ownership, such as Mining, Manufacturing and Wholesale trade, as many countries use different accounting periods to Australia.
-Considering the 2013-14 EAS, the types of 'Off-June year' reporting periods typically observed were:
+3 The 2016-17 EAS had a reference period ending 30 June 2017; that is, the aim of the EAS was to measure economic activity over the 12 months from 1 July 2016 to 30 June 2017.
+Analysis of data from EAS showed that the majority of businesses reported for this reference period, but for some industries a substantial proportion reported for some other reference period.
+Off-June year reporting was more prevalent in industries with a high degree of foreign ownership, such as Mining, Manufacturing and Wholesale trade, as many countries use different accounting periods to Australia.
+Considering the 2016-17 EAS, the types of 'Off-June year' reporting periods typically observed were:

 industry, with 4% of businesses in the reporting for a non-standard financial year and contributing 52% of total IVA.